 According to Utah law, all drivers involved in a car accident have a legal responsibility to contact law enforcement in the event of injury, death, or damage to property – in practice, this will cover most auto collisions.
 The police will typically be dispatched if there are any fatalities or serious injuries as a result of the crash, if the traffic is blocked by debris or cars from the collision, or if a hazard has been reported, such as a broken power line, a fuel leak, or an overturned car.
-In case you faced car accident issues contact our Salt Lake City Personal Injury Attorney.
+In case you faced car accident issues contact our Salt Lake City car accident attorneys.

 What Will Police Do at The Scene?